Political World: Composition and recording

 Dylan describes writing the lyrics of "Political World" in his Malibu home in the "Oh Mercy" chapter of his memoir Chronicles: Volume One: "One night when everyone was asleep and I was sitting at the kitchen table, nothing on the hillside but a shiny bed of lights - all that changed.
 I wrote about twenty verses for a song called 'Political World' and this was about the first of twenty songs I would write in the next month or so...With the song I thought I might have broken through to something.
 It was like you wake up from a deep and drugged slumber and somebody strikes a little silver gong and you come to your senses".
 Dylan also notes that he wrote approximately twice as many verses as he recorded and includes an example of one of the discarded verses in the book.

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon note how Daniel Lanois's atmospheric production plunges listeners "into a dreamy, heavy, menacing but definitely original vibe.
 The fade-in subtly introduces the drum part, supported by an excellent bassline by Tony Hall.
 He puts an irresistible pulse to the piece on his four string.
 Dylan has finally found his producer".
-The song is performed in the key of F-sharp minor.